nsafran1217/cde-website/src/content/blog/002-c360-hpux-install.md

 This compile took over 12 hours on the C360.

 I ended up recompiling because I did `--without-gnu-as` the first time and that doesn't work; you want gnu as.
-I did the second compile on my C8000 with a dual core 1.1 GHz PA, and it completed way faster (I dont know how long because I was asleep.)
+I did the second compile on my C8000 with a dual core 1.1 GHz PA, and it completed in 4 ish hours.

 My PATH order was:
 `export PATH=/usr/local/gcc-4.8.5/bin:/usr/local/gcc4/bin:/usr/local/bin:$PATH`